openid-provider-commands September 2025

 If the OP sent a Content-Encoding header in the request with a compression the RP understands, the RP MAY include a Content-Encoding header with one of the OP provided values.

 Per SSE, the body of the response is a series of events.
-In addition to the required field name data, each event MUST include the id field with a unique value for each event, and the event field with a value of either account-state, or command-complete.
+In addition to the required field name data, each event MUST include the id field with a unique value for each event, and the event field with a value of either account-state, command-complete, or error.
 The RP sends an account-state event for each Account at the RP for the iss, and org if sent, in the Audit Tenant Command.
-When all account-state events have been sent, the RP sends an command-complete event.
+When all account-state events have been sent, the RP sends a command-complete event.
+If an unrecoverable error occurs during processing, the RP SHOULD send an error event where the data field is JSON with the JSON string property error_description set to a value determined by the RP.

-The data parameter of the account-state event MUST contain the following:
+The data parameter of the account-state event MUST contain: sub, account_state.

 The data parameter MAY include other Claims as defined by the Tenant Command.

-The data parameter of the command-complete event MUST include the total_accounts property with a value for the total number of account-state events the RP has sent.
+The data parameter of the command-complete event MUST include total_accounts with the total number of account-state events the RP has sent.

 If there are no Accounts for the Tenant at the RP, the RP responds with only the command-complete event with total-accounts having a value of 0.